Blanket Creek Provincial Park is a beautiful camping area near Revelstoke, BC.

 The remaining campsites at Blanket Creek are first-come, first-served.
 Although these aren’t as reliable as reservations, this can be a good option if you’re not sure when you’ll be there, can’t snag a reservation, or want to save on the reservation fees.

-Overflow camping (for tents only) is available at Blanket Creek near the day-use area.
+Blanket Creek has overflow camping (for tents only) near the day-use area.
 This can be a good way to wait for a first-come, first-served campsite.

 Blanket Creek is exclusively front-country camping, yet it still feels like you’re out in nature.
 Sites are surrounded by white pine, cedar, and hemlock, as well as thick underbrush.
 The campsites are well spaced, large, and offer plenty of privacy.